-Craniofacial fibrous dysplasia is one of 4 types of fibrous dysplasia and is characterised (as the name suggests) by involvement of the skull and facial bones.
-Although leontiasis ossea has been used synonymously with craniofacial fibrous dysplasia, as the former has been used to describe a number of entities, its use is discouraged.
+Craniofacial fibrous dysplasia is one of four types of fibrous dysplasia and is characterized, as the name suggests, by involvement of the skull and facial bones.

 For a general discussion of the underlying pathology, refer to the parent article fibrous dysplasia.